Our Pick of the Victoria Falls Tours

 It’s a truly awe-inspiring experience – the sights, sounds and, smell of nature’s supreme force.
 No photograph can begin to depict the reality…and nothing prepares you for your first sight.

-If you are staying close, at the Royal Livingstone Hotel, Avani Zambezi Sun on the Zambian side or the Victoria Falls Hotel, Ilala Lodge (or Kingdom Hotel) on the Zimbabwe side, you can easily visit the Falls on your own.
+If you are staying close, at the Royal Livingstone Hotel, Avani Victoria Falls Resort on the Zambian side or the Victoria Falls Hotel, Ilala Lodge on the Zimbabwe side, you can easily visit the Falls on your own.

-But if you are staying further away, you’ll need a transfer/tour.
-Private and scheduled tours usually take place in the morning and lasts 1½ to 2 hours.
+Private tours usually take place in the morning and lasts 1½ to 2 hours.
 This takes the form of a walk in the natural rainforest with a knowledgeable and informative local guide.
 You’ll discover how the Falls were formed and what local customs and traditions surround them.

 2) Sunset Cruises (Zimbabwe or Zambia)

 A sunset cruise on the Zambezi river is one of the classic activities of Victoria Falls.
-Though the sunset is very romantic to be on the river at sunset, the larger boats are quite big (well over 100 people).
+Though it’s very romantic to be on the river at sunset, the larger boats can take well over 100 people.

 Various boats offer this excursion.
-For example the African Queen (on the Zambian side) is a triple deck, 70 ft catamaran, furnished with Rhodesian teak, beech wood and brass finishes.
+The African Queen (on the Zambian side) is a triple deck, 70 ft catamaran, made of Rhodesian teak, beech wood with brass finishes.
 It takes 110 passengers and serves drinks and snacks.
-A more exclusive experience would be to book a place (for a supplement) on the Captain’s Deck which takes only 12 people.
+A more exclusive experience would be to book (for a supplement) the Captain’s Deck which takes only 12 people.
 If you like the idea of a smaller boat, consider the sunset river safaris instead (see later).

-On the Zimbabwean side the sunset cruise boats tend to be smaller, usually between 30 and 80 people.
+On the Zimbabwean side the sunset cruise boats tend to be smaller, usually between 25 and 80 people.
 You also have the option to enjoy a dinner on the Zambezi river.
+Here we recommend spending a little more for a smaller, more intimate experience.

 3) River Safaris (Zambia only)

 This is a more intimate alternative to the larger sunset boat cruises.
 This is also a great way to explore the river as these jet propelled boats can operate in water as shallow as 20cm.
-As a result, the operational range is substantially greater than any other boat, able to cross the ‘rough terrain’ of the river, giving them access to places where the larger boats cannot go.
+As a result, it has access to places where the larger boats cannot go.

 Elephant, hippo and wonderful birds are the main wildlife attractions and the views and sunsets are highlights.
 You choose between three river trips at breakfast, lunch or sunset.

-4) Royal Livingstone Express ‘ Dinner Excursion’ (Zambia only)
+4) Royal Livingstone Express & Bushtracks Express ‘ Dinner Excursions’

 The Royal Livingstone Express offers a magical and romantic dinner as it runs along 15 km of the historic Mulobezi railway line through the heart of the Zambezi River Valley.
 Pullman style coaches have been lovingly restored to their former glory.